saloni-1996/jsonwesite/README.md

 # jsonwesite
-This is mt json dummy json file for charts
+This is my json dummy json file for charts